tspannhw/SpeakerProfile/README.md

 # Speaker Profile

-My speaker profile for events and conferences based on codepo8/presenter-terms
+My speaker profile for events and conferences forked from codepo8/presenter-terms.

 For more information, check [here](https://www.datainmotion.dev/p/about-me.html)